Hysterectomy Options in Rochester and Penfield, NY

 In the past, open surgical hysterectomies resulted in hospital stays of several days, pain, a lengthy recovery time and a large abdominal scar.
 Now, minimally invasive surgical techniques utilized by our Ob/Gyn specialists result in hysterectomies that eliminate many of the disadvantages of traditional open surgical procedures.
+Our OB/GYNs have extensive experience performing hysterectomies.
+Call (585) 641-0399 to schedule an appointment at our office in Rochester or Penfield, NY today!

 A minimally invasive hysterectomy performed in a hospital setting, can treat and correct conditions such as: